Your Clinic

 A multidisciplinary approach is often the most effective for managing hypotonia in children.
 Occupational, physical, and speech therapy each play unique roles in fostering a child’s development.

-Occupational therapy focuses on helping children with hypotonia achieve independence in daily activities.
+Occupational therapy (OT) focuses on helping children with hypotonia achieve independence in daily activities.
 Therapists work to improve fine motor skills, coordination, and strength through tailored exercises and play-based interventions.

 Activities include: